 CAs or others objecting to a particular decision by either team MAY appeal to the Mozilla governance module owner who will make a final decision.

 2.1 CA Operations

-CAs whose certificates are distributed with our software products MUST:
+CAs whose certificates are included in Mozilla's root program MUST:

 - provide some service relevant to typical users of our software products;

-- enforce multi-factor authentication for all accounts capable of directly causing certificate issuance, or implement technical controls operated by the CA to restrict certificate issuance through the account to a limited set of pre-approved domains or email addresses;
+- enforce multi-factor authentication for all accounts capable of causing certificate issuance or performing Registration Authority or Delegated Third Party functions, or implement technical controls operated by the CA to restrict certificate issuance through the account to a limited set of pre-approved domains or email addresses;

 - verify that all of the information that is included in SSL certificates remains current and correct at time intervals of thirty-nine months or less; and